Glossary of Financial Terms

-- Cross-currency swaps – fixed rate interest payments and principal amounts are exchanged in different currencies.
+- Cross-currency swaps – fixed-rate interest payments and principal amounts are exchanged in different currencies.

-- Equity swaps – counterparties exchange the return on an equity security or a group of equity securities for the return based on a fixed or floating interest rate or the return on another equity security or group of equity securities.
+- Equity swaps – counterparties exchange the return on an equity security or a group of equity securities for a return based on a fixed or floating interest rate or the return on another equity security or group of equity securities.

 - Tangible Common Equity